I am not sure whether or not I said this in my last Habesha post: I LOVE ETHIOPIAN FOOD!

 Located in Utalii house, near Mwenda’s and Alliance Française, this Ethiopian restaurant is the second branch of another popular Ethiopian restaurant, Habesha in Hurlingham, and is called, quite simply, Habesha II.

-The menu there is exactly the same as that at Habesha in Hurlingham, but that is where the similarities between the two restaurants end.
+The menu there is exactly the same as that at Habesha in Hurlingham.
+That is where the similarities between the two restaurants end, though.

 Still, because of the great food they serve, Habesha II is a place that is worth knowing about.